HudsonAlpha/fmlrc2/README.md

     fmlrc2-convert comp_msbwt.npy
 ```

+#### Optional Construction Speedup
+If you are **only** using the BWT for correction, then the `sort` can be removed from the above command.
+This will reduce construction time significantly, but loses the read recovery property of the BWT.

 ### Correction
 Assuming the accurate-read BWT is built (`comp_msbwt.npy`) and uncorrected reads are available (fastq/fastq, gzip optional, `uncorrected.fq.gz`), invoking FMLRC v2 is fairly simple:
 ```